Q: What exercise can I do to reduce cellulite in my thighs and firm up? I’m over 50 and all I’m doing now is power walking. – Sandy

 In the end, little has been concluded scientifically about cellulite’s causes or cures.
-Nonetheless, there’s plenty of advice out there for banishing it—from creams (I’ve had minimal luck), to body wraps, to massaging the skin with a boar-bristled brush (not pleasant, I’ve found, even if it does work).
+Nonetheless, there’s plenty of advice out there for banishing it, from creams, to body wraps, to massaging the skin with a boar-bristled brush.

 If you’re lucky enough to see results from these “quick fixes,” it’s surely fleeting.
 Which is why I’m glad you asked about exercise.

 While experts aren’t explicitly saying that exercise gets rid of cellulite, Mayo Clinic asserts that an inactive lifestyle can cause it.
 They also say excess fat will make cellulite more noticeable.
 What I draw from that?